Fascinating History of Oktoberfest

 Munich marked Oktoberfest’s two hundredth year in 2010 with a special, bicentennial brew in the festival tents to commemorate Oktoberfest’s origins and the original Oktoberfest, with an historical horse race on the festival grounds.
 As a testament to the festival’s appeal to travelers from abroad, currently about one in six Oktoberfest attendees in Munich are from outside of Germany.

-In 2013, the total number of Oktoberfest visitors in Munich came to 6.4 million people – and the festival served 6.7 million liters of beer.
-Munich’s mayor tapped the first keg of beer at the opening ceremonies on Saturday, September 21:
+In 2013, the official, total number of Oktoberfest visitors in Munich came to 6.4 million people – and the festival served 6.7 million liters of beer.
+Munich’s mayor tapped the first keg of beer as is customary at the opening ceremonies.

 Find out more about Munich and Bavaria, as well as the German Alps.